bchavez/Dwolla/README.markdown

 Implementers usually choose a single method to initiate payments depending on your development scenario.

-Both methods provide options to provide a **Callback URL**.
+Both methods provide options to configure a **Callback URL**.
 The **Callback URL** is a location on your server where Dwolla will post a JSON object that describes the success or failure of a transaction payment after the user has completed the checkout process.

 ----
 #### Initiate Payments by HTML Form Post ####